In my last post I mentioned that we were back on board Celeste in Alaska’s Aleutian Islands. So here’s what we’ve been up to:

 In addition to repairing the damage, we’ve been busy with the usual re-commissioning.
 Seth scuba-dived on the boat again to clean off all the algae/seaweed that had grown over the winter, and went up the mast to re-install our navigation lights, VHF radio antenna, and halyards (ropes that pull up the sails).
 I’ve changed our engine oil, stowed the gear we’d taken off the boat, stitched our jib back together where it was ripped in strong winds last summer, flushed our water tanks, and cleaned our decks which were covered in gravel that had blown on board from the road during the big storm.
 We’ve also topped up our propane tanks, fuel tanks, and food supplies.
 Now we’re just waiting for the arrival of our new stanchions and for the weather gods to smile on us!

 Because of the repairs, we haven’t been able to hike as much as last summer, but we have managed a few hikes on the hill closest to our dock from where we can get a great view and spot lots of eagles, Arctic ground squirrels, and occasionally whales when they come into the bay.
-We continue to be amazed by the untouched beauty of the Aleutians.
+I continue to be awed by the untouched beauty of the Aleutians.
 We’re almost done with our boat work and ready to go, so the blog will be on hold for a bit here as we sail without internet.
 Thanks so much for your understanding!
 We’ll try to catch it up when we get a chance!
 Meanwhile, here are some shots of the beautiful Aleutians!